 The guaranteed child allowance is means tested and is for the most destitute families only.
-To be eligible the own means of the beneficiary and his or her partner (TU: tu_cb_be) may not exceed €3,467.64 per quarter.
-This amount is increæed by 20% for each child from the second onward.
+To be eligible the own means of the beneficiary and his or her partner (TU: tu\cb\be) may not exceed limits that are increased by 20% for each child from the second onward.
 In the means test child benefits, scholarships, maintenance allowances, alimony, army indemnities, rents obtained by non-insured pensioners, allowances from private or public assistance (social assistance) and cadastral income are not included.
 In the implementation, the guaranteed child allowance is not simulated separately, as we cannot identify those that do not contribute to any of the social insurance schemes, and as the amounts are basically the same as for the regular scheme.

 In order to be eligible for social supplements to child benefits, there are also income conditions that must be met.
-For lone parents with children the total amount of the replacement incomes and incomes from professional activity may not exceed $\leq 1,672.38$ per month.
-For couples this amount is $\leq 1,930.21$ per month.
+For lone parents with children the total amount of the replacement incomes and incomes from professional activity may not exceed $\{0.740.15$ per month.
+For couples this amount is $\{0.208.39$ per month.

 The actual child allowance received is very similar along the different contributory schemes.
 The amount received per child increases with the rank of the child.
 This gives Belgium a pronatalist family benefit scheme.
 The amounts in Table 13 apply for all schemes, except for the self-employed.
-In the scheme of the self-employed, the first-born (rank 1) gives right to a monthly child allowance of €38.41 (2005) instead of €75.54.
+In the scheme of the self-employed, the first-born (rank 1) gives right to a monthly child allowance of 60 (2007) instead of 78.59.
 The amounts for children in rank 2 and higher do not change for the self-employed scheme.